laresamdeola/laresamdeola/README.md

 - [ ] [petnames]() - a web application that suggests random petnames for your loved one, based on certain criterias.
 Still in development.
 - [x] [Elegushi]() - a website of the scenic beach in Lagos, Nigeria.
 Still in development.
 - [x] [nollymemes](nollymemes.netlify.app) - a website that houses memes from Nigerian Nollywood films.
+- [x] sti-index - a web aplication that uses Natural Language Processing to predict one's STI.

 #### FUTURE PROJECTS 💡